CIS-461-2017/hw02_raytracer_ii/README.md

 implemented soft shadows _and_ anti aliasing, you can only earn a maximum of 20 points combined between the two sections.

+#### Normal Mapping (15 points)
+Implement tangent-space normal mapping on surfaces using the images we provided you in the `scene_files` folder of the previous homework assignment.

 #### "Realistic" Shadows for Transmissive Surfaces (8 points)
 A ray tracer is not capable of realistically representing the shadows cast by transmissive surfaces, but it is possible to fake them.
 Rather than just